Munitions

 Booby trap

-Booby traps are victim-activated explosive or non-explosive devices hidden around apparently harmless objects or safe actions; in Libya they were used around Tripoli to slow movement, endanger returnees, and complicate clearance after the 2019-2020 offensive.
+Booby traps are victim-activated explosive or non-explosive devices hidden to make an apparently harmless object, route, or action lethal or injurious when disturbed.
+Treaty law has regulated them since 1980, and Libya reporting shows they are still used to slow movement and complicate clearance after withdrawals.

 Locally improvised by armed groups